quantopian/zipline/docs/source/install.rst

 to `Installing Python on OSX <https://docs.python-guide.org/en/latest/>`_, which explains how to install Python with the `Homebrew`_ manager.

-Assuming you've installed Python with Homebrew, you'll also likely need the following brew packages:
+Assuming you've installed Python with `Homebrew <https://brew.sh/>`_, you'll also likely need the following brew packages:

 .. code-block:: bash

-   $ brew install freetype pkg-config gcc openssl hdf5
+   $ brew install freetype pkg-config gcc openssl hdf5 ta-lib

 Windows
 ~~~~~~~

-For windows, the easiest and best supported way to install zipline is to use
+For windows, the easiest and best supported way to install Zipline is to use
 :ref:`Conda <conda>`.

 .. _conda: